Galileo-Galilei/kedro-mlflow/CONTRIBUTING.md

 4. Checkout the [publish workflow](https://github.com/Galileo-Galilei/kedro-mlflow/actions?query=workflow%3Apublish) to see if:
     - The package has been uploaded on PyPI sucessfully
     - The changes have been merged back to develop
-5. If the pipeline has failed, please raise an issue to correct the CI, and ensure merge on develop "by hand"".
+5. If the pipeline has failed, please raise an issue to correct the CI, and ensure merge on develop manually.